capytoolkit/capytoolkit/README.md

 ## Recent posts

+- [What NPU TOPS Doesn't Tell You: How Memory Bandwidth Bounds Local LLM Performance](https://capytoolkit.com/blog/buying-guides/npu-tops-vs-memory-bandwidth-local-llm-ai-pc/) - Decode spec sheets to find memory bandwidth, not TOPS.
+Learn to evaluate NPU hardware for local LLM performance before you buy.
 - [Portable Power Station Claims Don't Add Up: How to Check the Math Yourself](https://capytoolkit.com/blog/guides/portable-power-station-claims-dont-add-up-check-math-yourself/) - Marketing specs obscure the real runtime.
 Use Ohm's Law and free browser math tools to verify power station capacity before you buy.
 - [Verifying LED Panel Driver Failures Before Desoldering: What Ohm's Law Covers That a Visual Inspection Misses](https://capytoolkit.com/blog/hardware/led-panel-driver-failures-verify-ohms-law-before-desoldering/) - Measure power-rail voltage, decode resistor markings, and compute expected dissipation to decide if your LED driver is worth repairing before desoldering.
 - [What Mechanical Keyboard Specs Actually Matter and How to Verify Them in Your Browser](https://capytoolkit.com/blog/buying-guides/mechanical-keyboard-specs-actually-matter-how-to-verify-browser/) - Which keyboard specs separate real improvements from marketing filler, and how to verify polling rate, debounce, and rollover claims before you buy.
 - [Wi-Fi 7 Router Buying Guide: What the Specs Actually Mean for Gaming and Streaming](https://capytoolkit.com/blog/buying-guides/wifi-7-router-buying-guide-specs-gaming-streaming/) - Decode Wi-Fi 7 spec sheets and learn which router features affect gaming latency, streaming stability, and NAT behavior.
 - [What to Look for in a VPN That Actually Protects Your Privacy](https://capytoolkit.com/blog/buying-guides/what-to-look-for-in-a-vpn-that-actually-protects-your-privacy/) - How to verify a VPN's privacy claims before subscribing, using browser-based network tools to test IP leaks, DNS routing, and tunnel integrity.
-- [Verifying Your Full Audio Signal Chain Before Every Recording Session](https://capytoolkit.com/blog/audio/verifying-your-full-audio-signal-chain-before-every-recording-session/) - A 5-step pre-session workflow using three browser tools to verify your microphone, speakers, room, and gain staging before recording or voice sessions.

 ---

 Built with [Astro](https://astro.build) and TypeScript.
-Installable as a PWA.
+Installable as a PWA on desktop and mobile, or as a native app via the [Microsoft Store](https://apps.microsoft.com/detail/9MXJ5T93CC31).